BlaqueDevs/se-assignment-day-4-software-project-management-Gratitude311/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?

+## Total Addressable Market (TAM)
+- The overall demand for software in your industry.
+- Estimate how many businesses or individuals could benefit from your solution.

+## Serviceable Available Market (SAM)
+- The portion of TAM that your software can realistically serve based on your target audience and pricing model.

+## Serviceable Obtainable Market (SOM)
+- The realistic market share you can capture in the next few years.

+## Industry Growth Trends
+- Look at reports on how fast the industry is expanding.

+## Competitor Analysis
+- Research competitors' market share and growth patterns.
+- Identify gaps where your software can stand out.

+## Customer Demand & Adoption Rate
+- How many businesses or individuals are actively seeking solutions like yours?
+- Are companies switching from outdated methods to software-driven solutions?

+## Monetization Potential
+- Revenue models: subscription-based, one-time payment, freemium-to-premium, etc.
+- Projected annual revenue per customer

 ## 13. How can understanding market trends inform your software’s positioning and development?